 - Visit the official website of the Arc de Triomphe.

-Among the famous monuments of Paris, La Tour Eiffel is certainly the most popular.
-The “dame de fer” (iron lady) is known everywhere in the world.
+Among the famous monuments of Paris, La Tour Eiffel is undoubtedly the most popular.
+The “dame de fer” (Iron Lady) is known worldwide.

 But did you know that the world-famous metallic tower was built for the Paris International Exhibition in 1889 for the centenary of the French Revolution?
 Then at the time of its inauguration, it was the world’s tallest monument.